amuhaimin02/manga_page_view/README.md

 ```

 ## More info
-Feel free to check the documentation and examples for detailed usage.
+Consult the documentation and examples for detailed usage.